CAPA

 If CAPA is so important, why do companies still have inefficient CAPA processes?

 Processes are effective when the management of the processes is effective.
 If a CAPA falls behind schedule, writing a justification for an extension is a process “solution.”
-A real solution is managing the process better.
-Management needs to monitor the progress of CAPAs regularly, should prioritize resources to ensure that CAPAs are completed on time, and needs to make decisions on which actions should be taken to prevent recurrence of quality problems.
+A natural solution is managing the process better.
+Management needs to monitor the progress of CAPAs regularly, prioritize resources to ensure that CAPAs are completed on time, and make decisions on which actions should be taken to prevent the recurrence of quality problems.
 Therefore, you need to spend more time developing a method of managing CAPAs than you spend developing the CAPA process itself.

 What is an A3 Report?

 An A3 report is a tool that is ideally suited for managing CAPAs.
 “A3” refers to the size of the paper used (i.e., – approximately 11”x17”).
-An A3 report is a one-sided, single piece of paper that is used to build consensus among company management when you are making an important decision.
-The initial draft of the A3 report is distributed to each of the affected departments to ensure that all possible inputs to a quality problem are received.
-By encouraging 360-degree feedback for a proposed solution to a quality problem, you will ensure that the CAPA you develop addresses the issue completely.
+An A3 report is a one-sided, single piece of paper used to build consensus among company management when making an important decision.
+The initial draft of the A3 report is distributed to each affected department to ensure that all possible inputs to a quality problem are received.
+By encouraging 360-degree feedback for a proposed solution to a quality problem, you will ensure that the CAPA you develop addresses the issue altogether.

 Here’s how these sections would be used for managing CAPAs.